EHopper/hytte/index.md

 # How To Eikebu

 A repository of info on visiting Eikebu - from logistics to lore.
+And butts

 1. [Overview](overview.md): all non-boat instructions
 2. [Boat](boat.md): boat & fishing instructions